The Impact of Market Fluctuations on AVROBIO Inc.'s (AVRO) Stock

 Sponsored

-The average price point forecasted by analysts for AVROBIO Inc. (AVRO) is $3.93, which is $3.08 above the current market price.
-The public float for AVRO is 42.60M, and currently, short sellers hold a 2.29% ratio of that floaft.
-The average trading volume of AVRO on May 18, 2023 was 436.37K shares.
+The average price predicted for AVROBIO Inc. (AVRO) by analysts is $3.64, which is $2.07 above the current market price.
+The public float for AVRO is 42.60M, and at present, short sellers hold a 2.29% of that float.
+On May 24, 2023, the average trading volume of AVRO was 1.98M shares.

 AVRO) stock’s latest price update

-AVROBIO Inc. (NASDAQ: AVRO) has experienced a rise in its stock price by 37.99 compared to its previous closing price of 0.58.
-However, the company has seen a gain of 22.43% in its stock price over the last five trading days.
+The stock of AVROBIO Inc. (NASDAQ: AVRO) has decreased by 0.00 when compared to last closing price of 1.31.
+Despite this, the company has experienced a 105.01% gain in its stock price over the last five trading sessions.

 Stock Fundamentals for AVRO